pjkearns/Mathematical-Machine-Learning/Spectral Clustering and KNN/README.md

-# Examples of spectral cluxtering, KNN
+# Examples of spectral clustering, KNN